Kulafu: Sequel

 A sequel to the original Kulafu series was Anak ni Kulafu (Child of Kulafu), created by Francisco Reyes.

 Adaptation

 On May 7, 1963, a second komiks magazine named Kulafu Komiks was published by Veritas Publishing Co., Inc. The magazine was based on the original Kulafu comic book hero created by the Reyeses.

+Tadhana

+Kulafu's character was adapted as a protagonist in the 1978 adult animated film Tadhana, the first Philippine animated feature.

 Translation

 As one of the most popular heroes and comic strips in the Philippines, Kulafu was translated into other Philippine languages such as Bisaya, Bikolano (Bikolnon), and Ilokano.
 It had also been translated into Spanish for a magazine in South America.

 Vino Kulafu

 Due to the popularity of the Kulafu character in the Philippines, La Tondeña, Inc. (now Ginebra San Miguel, Inc.) purchased the rights to use the Kulafu name in 1957 for its new brand of Chinese medicinal wine, Vino Kulafu (meaning "Kulafu Wine").